 Seawall repairs to Footpath 2, The Slip, Cawsand.

 Cllr Kidd provided an update re the on-site meeting he had on 20th June with Chris Worrall of Cormac ( Cornwall Council’s contractor) re the condition of and initial repairs to the sea wall and steps around Footpath 2- Cawsand Slip.
-JK provided some background to Chris re the Parish Council’s concerns re the state of the walls and path given that children often use the area for jumping off.
+Cllr Kidd provided some background to Chris re the Parish Council’s concerns re the state of the walls and path given that children often use the area for jumping off.
 The scaffolding that has remained on site unused for some time has been a concern also.

-Chris has monitored the main SE wall for some years now and is familiar with its construction.
+Chris Worrall has monitored the main SE wall for some years now and is familiar with its construction.
 He has installed movement gauges on a number of cracks and showed that there had only been minor movement in one of them.
 No cause for concern re the stability of the wall.

 However, he noted that further repointing was required to the seaward face and this would be done.